cormullion/Karnak.jl/docs/src/examples.md

 It's a design classic, hand-drawn by Harry Beck in 1931, and updated regularly ever since.
 As an electrical engineer, Beck represented the sprawling London track network as a tidy circuit board.
-As with graphs, what was important to Beck were the connections, rather than accurate geography.
+For Beck, the important thing about the map was to show the connections, rather than the accurate geography.

-Our version looks very different, but it is at least more accurate, geographically, because the latitude and longitude values of the stations are passed to `layout`.
+Our version looks very different, but it is at least geographically more accurate, because the latitude and longitude values of the stations are passed to `layout`.

 ```@example tubesection